Abdelrhmanhussein2/Linear-regression-model-from-skratch/README.md

 from sklearn.model_selection import train_test_split
 from sklearn.metrics import r2_score

 ## 📜 License

-This project is for educational purposes.
-No warranty is provided.
-Dataset copyright belongs to the original creators.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---